AbhijeetiitmVyas/SumoTraciCity/README.md

 Requirements Traci and SUMO.
 To run the simulation, make sure you have SUMO installed and SUMO_HOME enviornment variable set to have your sumo installation directory
-Go to scripts and run the traciinterface.py file to start the simulation
+Go to scripts and run the traciinterface.py file to start the simulation The repository has been moved here due to termination of previous account details.